UmbertoDiAntonio/Dark-Soul-2-Armors-Optimizer/README.md

 The model will solve automatically with the default settings and display the best armor pieces.

 **See README.md of specific directory for more info.** <br>
-Feel free to fork and extend it for Elden Ring!<br>
+Feel free to fork and extend it for Elden Ring Nightreign!<br>

 # Future Plans
-- Support for Elden Ring
+- Support for Elden Ring Nightreign and Dark Soul 3
 - Better output formatting

 # Contributing